anlutro/blog/posts/puppet/puppet-control-vagrant.md

 ## How we'll run Puppet

-By default, r10k creates one enviropetnment for every git branch.
+By default, r10k creates one environments for every git branch.
 This is rather nice for deploying things remotely, but for developing locally, this means we'd have to commit and run a deploy command before any change we make becomes "public" to the Vagrant machines.
 This is too slow for us, so we will be using